badpaca/meetUP/README.md

 -----

+!!!!!
+On this GitHub directory, please navigate to meetUP/app/src/main/java/ca/ubc/cs/cpsc210/meetup/ to view all the Java files!!!!!

 This app was created for a class I took in Java at UBC.
 The Java backend work was programmed by myself.

 This app was created partly in conjunction with one of my classmates, Kevin Sun.